-The easy answer is that the North route is a different type of expedition to the South route and should only be considered by those who are fit and have tested their abilities at altitude and in cold climates.
+The North route is a different type of expedition to the South route and should only be considered by those who have tested their abilities at altitude and in cold climates.
 It is important to be realistic about your fitness and experience as a decision made from the comfort of your home could be questioned in a whiteout at 5000m:

-In summary the North route on Elbrus is tougher than the South route but both are very rewarding and challenging climbs in a stunningly beautiful part of the world.
-People who are considering the North route must be confident with their fitness, experience and abilities.
+In summary the North route on Elbrus is tougher than the South route but both are very rewarding and challenging climbs but people who are considering the North route must be confident with their fitness, experience and abilities.
 You should also be prepared to be more self sufficient and self reliant.